TomFreudenberg/udoo-arduino-cli/README.md

 ##### -I \<include-path\>

 Append additional folders to INCLUDES path for compiling your sketch.ino.
-Path may be relative, if you divided your source into several pieces, you may include the project folder like ` -I . `
+Path may be relative or absolute.
+If you divided your source into several pieces, you may include custom library folders like ` -I ./my_libs `

 ##### -L \<library.cpp\>

 Add necessary standard libraries to your project.
 Correct library path is automatically located by searching the libraries main .cpp-file.
 If you need the Servo library, you can add it just by `-L Servo.cpp`.
-You can add this option as often as needed like `-L Servo.cpp -L Wire.cpp`
+You can add this option as often as needed like ` -L Servo.cpp -L Wire.cpp `

 ##### -o \<build-path\>